Aims of this Policy

 The provision of client services to global offices may require the transference of project information, and personal data being transferred to some countries that sit outside of EEA regulations.
 In this situation, any such transfer of data will be carried out in compliance with EEA regulations, or regarding the country of origin’s legal requirements.

-Where a country lacks at least equal legislation directives, Rubicon Interiors may elect to implement the EEA regulations, or initiate contractual clauses as data protection safeguards.
+Where a country lacks at least equal legislation directives, Rubicon Commercial may elect to implement the EEA regulations, or initiate contractual clauses as data protection safeguards.

 All data and business information transferred out internationally is stored and ‘backed up’ on our Company server.